Forgiveness and Future-building

 "Without forgiveness, there is no future."
 Desmond Tutu (1931-2021)

-The project will focus on three post-conflict and although these societies have significant variation in terms of their political and religious backgrounds, we hope to uncover i) whether, despite such variation, there are patterns surrounding forgiveness and ii) how these commonalities can be applied to generating and sustaining legacy.
-The first two of these post-conflict societies will be Bosnia; the second will be Northern Ireland.
-Throughout, our findings in these two societies will allow us to determine the implications for the third post-conflict society, South Sudan, the world's newest country.
-The overarching goal of this project is to provide materials for constructive practical application for policymakers and mid-level religious and community leaders.
-In particular, through collaboration with researchers from Norway and US the project will develop FORCAST (FORgiveness and Conflict Analysis Simulation Tool).
-This system will utilise a multi-agent AI system designed for studying the escalation and de-escalation of inter-group conflict, particularly where complex religious and ethnic identities are involved.
+The project focused on three post-conflict and although these societies have significant variation in terms of their political and religious backgrounds, we hoped to uncover i) whether, despite such variation, there are patterns surrounding forgiveness and ii) how these commonalities can be applied to generating and sustaining legacy.
+The first of these post-conflict societies was Bosnia; the second Northern Ireland.
+Throughout, our findings in these two societies allowed us to determine the implications for the third post-conflict society, South Sudan, the world's newest country.
+The overarching goal of this project was to provide materials for constructive practical application for policymakers and mid-level religious and community leaders.
+In particular, through collaboration with researchers from Norway and US, the project developed FORCAST (FORgiveness and Conflict Analysis Simulation Tool).
+This system utilised a multi-agent AI system designed for studying the escalation and de-escalation of inter-group conflict, particularly where complex religious and ethnic identities are involved.
 This AI system will allow policymakers to experiment on different policy outcomes before they are implemented in the real world.

 The Research Team

-The team will be led by Dr Katherine O'Lone, Research Fellow, Woolf Institute.
+The team was led by Dr Katherine O'Lone, Research Fellow, Woolf Institute.

 Dr Justin E Lane, CEO CulturePulse, Inc.